9 Surprising Things That Can Keep Your Relationship Healthy

-To be in a healthy relationship, we always hear the typical advice related like, listening to your partner more, doing nice things for them, and showing and telling them you love them.
-While these things are worthy of practice, there are other—less discussed—things that can also keep your relationship healthy.
-Here are 9 other ways you can keep your relationship healthy.
+To hear happy couples tell it, the formula that keeps a relationship thriving often involves listening to your partner more, doing nice things for them, and showing them you support and appreciate them.
+While these rituals are, of course, important and worthwhile, there are other (less discussed) things that can also keep your relationship healthy.

+Below, you’ll find 9 not-so-obvious yet thoroughly effective ways to keep your connection strong.

 Spend More Time Apart